-10. Modifications to the planning reserve margin shall be instituted, as outlined in Section 5 of Attachment 1, to provide a more appropriate reserve for electricity capacity supply side resources during the moments of the most stressed grid.

-11. Continued authorizations for supply side procurement by Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall be instituted, as outlined in Section 6 of Attachment 1, to ensure adequate capacity is procured and secured to meet the appropriate capacity need to avert the potential for rotating outages.
+- 13. Modifications to the planning reserve margin shall be instituted, as outlined in Section 5 of Attachment 1, to provide a more appropriate reserve for electricity capacity supply side resources during the moments of the most stressed grid. - 14.
+Continued authorizations for supply side procurement by Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall be instituted, as outlined in Section 6 of Attachment 1, to ensure adequate capacity is procured and secured to meet the appropriate capacity need to avert the potential for rotating outages.
 The net costs associated with this procurement shall be passed through to all benefiting customers consistent with the existing cost allocation mechanism.
-PG&E, SCE, and SDG&E are directed to continue their procurement efforts and endeavor to meet and exceed their respective incremental procurement targets to achieve this effective 17.5% PRM for the months of concern.
-All procurement contracts shall be submitted to Energy Division via a Tier 1 advice letter on a continuing basis, except for contracts for incremental gas generation of five years or more and incremental imports.
+PG&E, SCE, and SDG&E are directed to continue their procurement efforts and endeavor to meet and exceed their respective incremental procurement targets to achieve this effective 17.5% planning reserve margin for the months of concern.
+All procurement contracts shall be submitted to Energy Division via a Tier 1 Advice Letter on a continuing basis, except for contracts for incremental gas generation of five years or more and incremental imports.
 Contracts of five years or more for incremental generation at existing gas power plants shall be submitted to Energy Division via a Tier 3 Advice Letter.
-Contracts for fossil-fuel development at new sites will not be considered.
-However, contracts for redevelopment or repowering at existing electric generation sites would be considered and should be submitted via Application, regardless of contract length.
+Contracts for fossil-fuel development at new sites or for redevelopment or full repowering at existing or mothballed electric generation sites will not be considered.
 Tier 1 Advice Letters are not required, but may be submitted, for incremental imports, provided the IOUs remain within the "hard cap" procurement limits for supply-side generation and storage resources discussed in Section 6 of Attachment 1.